 1. Measuring Success with Key Metrics

 The metrics you track should directly relate to the goals set before the decision was made.
-If your goal was increased profitability, then revenue growth, operating margins, and cost savings are the metrics to track.
+If your goal was increased profitability, then revenue growth, operating margins, and cost savings are the metrics to track.- Example:

 A marketing agency implementing a new client acquisition strategy might measure success by tracking leads generated, conversion rates, and client retention rates rather than focusing on website traffic or social media likes.

 Data collection doesn’t stop at implementation.
-Gathering data post-implementation allows you to compare actual outcomes with your initial goals.
+Gathering data post-implementation allows you to compare actual outcomes with your initial goals.- Example:

 A construction company that invested in new equipment to improve project timelines should gather post-project data on actual completion times and compare that to previous benchmarks.